 - Maintain a nationally recognized program through excellence in hands-on education, applied research, and service.

-- Demonstrate the technical and managerial skills to have successful careers in designing, integrating and implementation of technical sales, operations and customer services management systems in industrial distribution and supply chain management related industries.
+- Successful in designing, integrating, and implementing technical sales, operations, and customer services management systems in industrial distribution and supply chain management-related industries.

-- Display a desire for life-long learning and sustainable productivity in a dynamic work environment.
+- Actively engaged in lifelong learning and sustainable productivity in a dynamic work environment.

 Plan of Study Grid First Year |